ryankaplan/ryankaplan.github.io/_posts/2016-02-25-voronoi-diagrams.md

 </div>
 </div>

 Every pixel remembers the location - not just the color - of the closest seed that it’s seen so far.
-When a pixel visits the pixels around it, it compares the location of the seed it remembers (if any) against that of each pixel it visits.
+When you process a pixel, you compare the location of the seed it remembers (if any) against that of each pixel it visits.
 If it finds a closer seed, it remembers that instead.

 A pixel doesn't need to visit a seed to find out about it.
 It just needs to visit another pixel that visited it.
 Or a pixel that visited another pixel that visited it, and so on.